 Information and guidelines have been sought from WorkSafe and bccdc sites, instructors and students, Executive Director and Hope District Arts Council members through Zoom meetings and direct communication.

-Posters on the front door to include Covid 19 warning signs, limits of people allowed, cough.
+Signage on the front door includes Covid 19 warning signs, limits of people allowed, cough.
+The bathroom has hand cleansing posters.

-Disinfectant (Spray 9) and Hand Sanitizer will be available at the entry and hand sanitizers at each work station.
+Disinfectant (Spray 9) will be available at the entry, at each table and in the BR. hand sanitizer at each table.

-Workplace policies addressing illness symptoms of Covid 19 posted on the door; the instructor will review them with students (registerd only-no drop-ins) on their first visit.
+Workplace policies addressing illness symptoms of Covid 19 posted on the door; the instructor will review them with students on their first visit.

-WorkSafe policies for Work Alone available for Instructors when they are in the studios alone.
+WorkSafe policies for Work Alone available for Instructors as they set up and clean up.

 Details of the guidelines will be available from the Executive Director